Azure/azure-sdk-for-python/doc/quickstart_authentication.rst

 Using Service Principal
 ------------------------

-There is now a detailled official tutorial to describe this: https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/
+There is now a detailed official tutorial to describe this: https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/

 At this point, you must have: